ArduPilot/ardupilot_wiki/plane/source/docs/guide-esc-calibration.rst

 The steps for calibration are:

-- start with the autopilot powered, but with the motor unpowered
+- start with the autopilot powered, but with the motor unpowered or propeller removed
 - switch to MANUAL flight mode
-- disable the safety on outputs
+- disable the safety switch (if fitted)
 - move the throttle stick on your transmitter to maximum
 - add power to the motor